 If bad calls don't indict the replacements on their face, then the amount of complaining does.
 The trouble here is the classic chicken and egg problem.
-Is the enhanced complaining the result of poorer calls or is the complaining the cause for the view of poorer calls.
-With meticulous review of game tapes, NFL officiating insiders maybe able to separate these two from each other, but merely relying on media or coaching noise doesn't disentangle them.
+Is the enhanced complaining the result of poorer calls or is the complaining the cause for the view of poorer calls?
+With a meticulous review of game tapes, NFL officiating insiders may be able to separate these two from each other, but merely relying on media or coaching noise doesn't disentangle them.

 With my indefensible defense out there, I'm as happy as anyone else that the regular refs are back on board.
 Not only will games be officiated better, but everyone can go back to standard complaining about calls.
 As long as the replacements were in place and a viable (and better by whatever margin) substitute in the wings, perception became reality.
 With the regular refs, there is no fallback, so coaches, media, and fans, while grousing, don't bang the drums for some alternative.
 Instead, it's treated as a given.